 | |

-Best Guide to Spot Glow Worms in Springbrook National Park
+Find Glow Worms (For FREE) in Springbrook National Park

 This post may contain affiliate links that at no additional cost to you, I may earn a small commission.
 Please read my disclaimer, T&C’s & privacy policy here.

-You can find the Glow worms by visiting the Natural Bridge waterfall ideally about 1 hour before sunset in cave section.
-This ultimately allows you to familiarise yourself with the walking track at least once and your surroundings before dark.
+You can find the FREE Glow worms by visiting the Natural Bridge Waterfall in Springbrook National Park.
+Ideally, if you get there about 1 hour before sunset in cave area under the waterfall, it allows you to familiarise yourself with the walking track before it gets dark.

 Turnoff to enter the park